cushycrux/ComfyUI_yanc/README.md

 This is another node collection for ComfyUI.
 It includes some basic nodes that I find useful, and I've also created them to meet my personal needs.

 ## Latest Updates (unofficial addition)
+**2026/09/04**: 2nd update today.
+Added new functionality to the "Load Image From Folder" node.
+Index function added (sequential mode).
+This will load Images in sequence, for each queue one until all are loaded once, then it will interrupt the job until the auto queuing is stopped, - this can be used for captioning.
+Demo workflow added (AI Tocha).

+Removed overwrite warning toggle from "Save Image" node.
+It will skip images and tell on the console.
+"Save Text" and "Save Image" can now save everywhere on the system and will create folders if they don't exist.

+"Save Image" can now save .webp additionally.

 **2026/09/04**: Added new functionality to the "Load Image From Folder" node, It loads now a random image from a folder or subfolders!
 It loads captions automatically with the image (if there), it outputs the filename, height and width of the image, it can up- or downscale the image on the fly (megapixels, preserves the image ratio), all in one run!

 **2026/08/10**: Added new functionality to the "Text Replace" node, so the user can add wildcards and other regex functions. (e.g {red|green} for randomizing words etc.)